Bosko's Picture Show

-Bosko's Picture Show is a Warner Bros.
-Looney Tunes animated short directed by Hugh Harman and Friz Freleng.
-It was the last Looney Tunes cartoon starring Bosko, and the last Looney Tunes cartoon produced by Hugh Harman and Rudolf Ising for Leon Schlesinger and Warner Bros.
-The duo moved on to produce cartoons for MGM, the first of which were released in 1934.
-The music score was a work of Frank Marsales.
-The short is notorious for a line where the title character appears to say the word "fuck", sparking debate on whether it was deliberate or the result of a technical error occluding a more innocuous term.
+Bosko's Picture Show is a 1933 American animated comedy short film directed by Hugh Harman and Isadore Freleng.
+It is the 38th and final film in the Looney Tunes series starring Bosko and produced by Harman-Ising Productions.
+It is the last film in the series to be animated by Freleng, who was promoted to director upon returning, and Maxwell, who stopped animating and became the production manager at Metro-Goldwyn-Mayer.
+It was released on August 22, 1933.
+The short is notorious for a line where Bosko appears to say the word "fuck", sparking debate on whether it was deliberate or the result of a technical error occluding a more innocuous term.